kalibera/rchk/doc/DOCKER.md

 ## Checking a package with R package dependencies

-R package dependencies are installed automatically, so e.g. running
+R package dependencies are installed automatically, so running

 ```
 mkdir -p packages